TheRealAyCe/ubisoftconnect-win7fix/README.md

 This is what I did/the ubisoftconnect-win7fix does:

+(These are NOT instructions for running the fix.
+This is only relevant for you if you want to make your own fix.)

 1. Create a self-signed certificate for the hostname `channel-service.upc.ubi.com`.
 This is needed so that we can pretend to be the Ubisoft endpoint that causes problems.
 2. Install it as a root certificate on the machine using Ubisoft Connect.
 This is needed so that Ubisoft Connect will accept our proxy server as the real deal.
 3. Create a webserver app with ASP.NET Core, using the self-signed root certificate, to act as our proxy server.
 This app will receive HTTPS requests from Ubisoft Connect, negotiating a cipher suite that is supported in Windows 7, and then pipe the request to the actual Ubisoft endpoint.